Katvava/BigDataForHealth_TeamProject/README.md

 2. For notes table, filter discharge summaries;
 3. Merge admission table and notes table, generate labels.

+This notebook will generate a 'df_adm_notes_clean.pkl', you can find it [here](https://drive.google.com/drive/folders/13PUJeKIsosour6fx4mojJBiPbhIxUovJ?usp=sharing).
+Move this file to './data' folder for further use.

 ## Modeling

 We tried multiple models: